naphattharap/computer_vision-face_identification/README.md

 **2. Face Identification**
 - In case '2' is selected, the system will predict detected faces on the camera.
 It shows face bouding box and predicted ID and confidence value.

+**Training model**

+Inside the package 'model_building', there is a module 'modeling', run the file to train the model with your dataset and it will save a trained model to a specified file name ex. face_recognizer_model.yml

 **Others**
 - Press 'ESC' to exit program and close the camera.